 If you are a Uniformed or Overseas Citizen and meet any of the definitions below you are entitled to use UOCAVA to register to vote and obtain an absentee application in the Virgin Islands.

-(1) “absent uniformed services voter” means -
+(1) “Absent uniformed services voter” means –

-(A) a member of a uniformed service on active duty who, by reason of such active duty, is absent from the place of residence where the member is otherwise qualified to vote;
+- A member of a uniformed service on active duty who, by reason of such active duty, is absent from the place of residence where the member is otherwise qualified to vote;

-(B) a member of the merchant marine who, by reason of service in the merchant marine, is absent from the place of residence where the member is otherwise qualified to vote; and
+- A member of the merchant marine who, by reason of service in the merchant marine, is absent from the place of residence where the member is otherwise qualified to vote; and

-(C) a spouse or dependent of a member referred to in subparagraph (A) or (B) who, by reason of the active duty or service of the member, is absent from the place of residence where the spouse or dependent is otherwise qualified to vote;
+- A spouse or dependent of a member referred to in subparagraph (A) or (B) who, by reason of the active duty or service of the member, is absent from the place of residence where the spouse or dependent is otherwise qualified to vote;

-(2) “balloting materials” means official post card forms (prescribed under section 101 of the ACT), Federal write-in absentee ballots (prescribed under section 103 of the ACT), and any State balloting materials that, as determined by the Presidential designee, are essential to the carrying out of the title;
+(2) “Balloting materials” means official post card forms (prescribed under section 101 of the ACT), Federal write-in absentee ballots (prescribed under section 103 of the ACT), and any State balloting materials that, as determined by the Presidential designee, are essential to the carrying out of the title;

 (3) “Federal office” means the office of President or Vice President, or of Senator or Representative in, or Delegate or Resident Commissioner to, the Congress;